DragonSenses/Algorithms/LeetCode/146-lru-cache/problem.md

 **Note**: We use `Node` to avoid confusion with the online judge environment, which may already have a `ListNode` class defined.

 As each node represents an element in the data structure, we can also store the key-value pair in each node.

+### **Functionality**

+We need to achieve the following functionality:
+1. Store a key-value pair
+2. Update a key-value pair
+3. Given a key, determine if it exists in the data structure.
+If it does, return the value.
+If it doesn't, return -1.
+4. When a new key-value pair is added, create a new linked list node and put it at the back.
+5. When an existing key is updated or fetched, find its associated linked list node.
+Move it to the back.
+6. When a new key-value pair is added and the size of the data structure exceeds capacity, remove the linked list node at the front.

+Tasks 4 - 6 follow the process determined in the overview.

+Tasks 1, 2, and 3 can be easily achieved using a standard built-in hash map.
+But how do we accomplish tasks 4, 5, and 6?